vibe-project/vibe-project.github.io/protocol/3.0.0-Alpha1/reference/index.md

 ---

 ## Introduction
-The React Protocol is a feature-rich and application-level protocol built over HTTP and WebSocket protocol for real-time web application development.
+The Vibe Protocol is a feature-rich and application-level protocol built over HTTP and WebSocket protocol for real-time web application development.
 It is designed by carefully considering known issues and best practices of real-time web to provide and take advantage of a reliable full duplex connection for modern web application development, and focuses on providing elegant patterns to write low-latency, event-driven and real-time web applications.

 ### Features
 * Provides low-latency and real-time event channel.